-It has been publicly declared by the Resolution Committee of Glitnir, which through its subsidiary controls 95% of the Issuer's shares, that its shares will be offered for sale, as it does not intend to be a long term owner of the Issuer.
-The Government of Iceland has also stated that they do not intend to be a long-term owner of Issuer.
+It has been publicly declared by the Resolution Committee of Glitnir that the Issuer's shares held by ISB Holdings ehf. will be offered for sale, as it does not intend to be a long term owner of the Issuer's shares.
+The Icelandic government has also stated that they do not intend to be a long-term owner of Issuer's shares.